moralesresearch/Menu/README.md

 `gmenudbusmenuproxy` https://phabricator.kde.org/D10461?id=28255

 > This application finds windows using GTK GMenu DBus interfaces [1] and forwards them through DBusMenu. (...)
+> LibreOffice with appmenu-gtk-module (...)
+> Works with Gimp or Inkscape if you have appmenu-gtk-module (there's GTK2 and GTK3 variants) installed and GTK_MODULES=appmenu-gtk-module environment variable set.

+FIXME: How to get it to work?

 ```
 user@FreeBSD$ export GTK_MODULES=appmenu-gtk-module